pixijs/pixijs.com/docs/guides/components/containers.md

 | ColorMatrixFilter   | A color matrix is a flexible way to apply more complex tints or color transforms (e.g., sepia tone).          |
 | DisplacementFilter | Displacement maps create visual offset pixels, for instance creating a wavy water effect.                     |
 | NoiseFilter                      | Create random noise (e.g., grain effect).                                                                     |

+Under the hood, each Filter we offer out of the box is written in both glsl (for WebGL) and wgsl (for WebGPU).
+This means all filters should work on both renderers.

 _**Important:** Filters should be use somewhat sparingly.
 They can slow performance and increase memory if used too often in a scene._